-Foundations Movement skills and Performance Successful participants will demonstrate the ability to comfortably perform in the following terrain: All green and blue terrain Ability to demonstrate senior specific tasks and drills to Level 1 Certification Standards
+Successful participants will • A demonstrate the ability to All green and blue terrain Ability to demonstrate senior specific tasks and drills to Level 1 Certification Standards

-Foundations

-Applied Movements
+Foundations Applied Movements

 Movements to be applied at Foundations include the efficient movement patterns of balance, edging, pressure and rotary skills that will affect the performance outcomes of the senior client utilizing the concepts of low impact, low fatigue continues movement patterns.
 The candidate will be asked to demonstrate movements and techniques that enable the senior skier to meet the following goals: minimize muscle fatigue, minimize high impact to joints, conservation of energy and improved confidence.
 Applied movements include the utilization of a stacked skeletal alignment to reduce muscle fatigue, continuous flexing and extending movements to reduce impact, balancing movements which include maintaining a strong inside half and rotary movements where the turning of the leg is initiated with the femur rotating within the hip socket.